petitnau/algorand-vaults/README.md

 >=
 bz not_finalize

-// Check that this transaction is sent by the contract creator txn Sender global CreatorAddress
+// check if this transaction is sent by the contract creator txn Sender global CreatorAddress
 ==
 bz not_finalize

-// Check that the other transaction is a pay transaction of the amount requested from the escrow account to the requested receiver gtxn 0 TypeEnum int pay
+// check if the other transaction is a pay transaction from the escrow account to the requested receiver of the amount previously requested gtxn 0 TypeEnum int pay
 ==